Naoru347/TeachingPortfolio/Assessment_Materials/Labs_Intro/Lab_10/presentation_guide.md

 - **Explain the Code**:
   - Walk through a few critical sections of your code (e.g., a function or algorithm).
   - Keep it high-level and focus on important concepts rather than every detail.

+---

+### **Advice for Talking About Code**

+For many of you, this may be the first time explaining code to an audience.
+Here are some tips to help you succeed:

+1. **Start with the Big Picture**:
+   - Briefly explain the purpose of the code section before diving into specifics.
+   - Example: "This function calculates the average of a list of numbers.
+It's a core part of our data analysis feature."

+2. **Focus on Key Concepts**:
+   - Highlight the logic behind the code (e.g., loops, conditionals, functions) rather than reading it line-by-line.
+   - Example: "We used a for loop here to iterate through the list and add each value to a running total."

+3. **Use Visuals or Analogies**:
+   - If possible, use a diagram or analogy to make the code more relatable.
+   - Example: "Think of this dictionary as a filing cabinet where each key is a label and the value is the information inside."

+4. **Simplify Technical Jargon**:
+   - Avoid overly complex terms when a simpler explanation will do.
+   - Example: Instead of "asynchronous API call," say "a background task that fetches data while the program runs."

+5. **Engage Your Audience**:
+   - Pause occasionally to ask if your explanation makes sense.
+   - Invite questions during or after the presentation.

+6. **Be Honest About Challenges**:
+   - It's okay to say, "This part of the code was challenging, and here's how we approached it."

+---

 #### **3. Reflections (2-3 minutes)**
 - **Challenges and Solutions**: